 VI Offline Inventory

-When you work with several vCenter on your platform, it could be a pain in the … tricky to find virtual machine for daily-basis administration tasks.
+When you work with several vCenter and ESXi on your platform, it could be a pain in the … tricky to find virtual machine for daily-basis administration tasks.
 What we used to do during our past job experience is to build some static inventory, to be able to search quickly cross-vCenter some virtual machine information.
 It can be really useful, specially if you have an outage and you want to see on which ESX was your vCenter VM.

 So we thought about adding this ‘feature’ to SexiGraf as it could be useful to another admin.
 You could find this offline inventory available on the SexiGraf VI Offline Inventory dashboard.
 It’s generated every 1 hour (since 0.99e, previously 6 hours) and let you search in any column listed.
 As we added a lot of info, we wanted to not make too messy, so we hid by default some columns.
 On the top of the page, you will be able to click on each button that represent a column to dynamically show/hide it.

 As we plan to add lot of features and content to the SexiGraf appliance, we wanted to make update flawless for you.
 We didn’t want to say to you “Please update by redeploying a new appliance”.
 So we built a native updater that’s available in this section.
 When we will be releasing a new version of SexiGraf, we will provide you a *.sup package (for SexiGraf Update Package) that you will upload to your appliance thanks to this page.
 After the upload is successfull (it shouldn’t be long as the package will be usually just a few hundred Kb), you will be able to start the upgrade process.
 After a few confirmation (we’re never too safe), the upgrade process will start, letting you enjoy the up-to-date version of SexiGraf.
 Without any dataloss obviously.